hoprnet/hoprnet/README.md

 ## Local Ethereum Node (Ganache)

-To start a local Ganache-based testnet, run `yarn startTestnet`.
+To start a local Ganache-based testnet, run `yarn network` in `hopr-ethereum`.

 ```
+$ cd hopr-ethereum
-$ yarn startTestnet
+$ yarn network
-// Successfully started local Ganache instance at 'ws://[::]:8545'.
+// Successfully started local Ganache instance at 'ws://[::]:9545'.
 ```

 ## Deploy Contracts
-Once Ganache is up and running, open another terminal (in many terminal applications you can simply open a new tab in the terminal via `[Command]` + `[t]`) and run `yarn deployContract` to deploy the smart contract.
+Once Ganache is up and running, open another terminal (in many terminal applications you can simply open a new tab in the terminal via `[Command]` + `[t]`) and run `yarn migrate --network development` to deploy the smart contract.
 Just FYI, HOPR is using the account associated with the `FUND_ACCOUNT_PRIVATE_KEY` to deploy the smart contract.

 ```
-$ yarn deployContract
+$ yarn migrate --network development
 // Deployed contract on ganache at 0x4A3CDa9bbfc63ee1Db1fC749d86B769334fe27Fb
 // Nonce is now 0.
 ```